Brian Kesinger

 Two of his most popular characters are the unlikely duo of Victoria Prismall, an independent young lady, and Otto (Italian for 'eight'), her live-in octopus who is a friend, butler and pet.
 They have appeared in books, prints, T-shirts, and more.
 Kesinger has published his first illustrated book on the couple, Walking Your Octopus: A Guide to the Domesticated Cephalopod.
 He describes it as "a satirical look at how we all can get a little carried away with how we raise our pets.
 It’s certainly inspired by my own dog Scout but also inspired by the ups and downs of raising two young children with my wife.
 My hope is that the book speaks to not only steampunk fans but pet owners and parents as well."
 Thirty full-page illustrations portray the couple at home and about, bathing, biking, dating, cooking, playing croquet, pumpkin carving, and other activities necessary for the spiritual well-being of an intelligent and worldly octopus.

 Kesinger finds it entertaining to draw the octopus and is constantly challenged by having to find things for each tentacle to do.
-In that sense an octopus is a natural at multi-tasking and has enthralled a great many people.
 Cephalopods generally have become a theme animal for steampunk, so that Kesinger found the choice of octopus as Victoria's soulmate an easy one to make.
-The popularity of Otto and Victoria, though, came as a surprise, as did the fan art, tattoos and the appearance of girls cosplaying Victoria at conventions all over the country.
+The popularity of Otto and Victoria, though, came as a surprise, as did the fan art, tattoos and the appearance of women cosplaying Victoria at conventions.
 He plans to produce a full-length film featuring Otto and Victoria’s adventures, purely to satisfy his own wish for a well-rendered steampunk animated film.

 Kesinger created a mashup of Kylo Ren and Darth Vader and the comic strip Calvin and Hobbes.
 It also stars Kylo's parents, Princess Leia and Han Solo.